zchee/golang-wiki/golang-tools.md

-[`golang-tools`](https://groups.google.com/forum/#!forum/golang-tools) is a development list for the Go Programming Language.
-The list is for discussion of the development of tools that analyze and manipulate Go source code, including editor/IDE plugins.
+# Mission statement

+The golang-tools community is a group of people whose main focus / interest is the development of tools for the Go language.
+It is open to all developers regardless of experience level.
+A non-exhaustive sample of frequently encountered topics: code analysis, compilers, editor / IDE plugins, language servers, standard libraries, ...

+# Community spaces

+Discussion within the community takes place in three main spaces.
+In addition there are also dedicated golang-tools sessions held at GopherCon each year.

+## Slack

-In addition to the mailing list, there is discussion in the `#tools` channel on [Gophers Slack](https://gophers.slack.com) ([sign-up here](https://invite.slack.golangbridge.org)).
+Most day-to-day discussion take place in the `#tools` channel on the [Gophers Slack](https://gophers.slack.com/) ([sign-up here](https://invite.slack.golangbridge.org/)).

-The mailing list and Slack channels are open to everyone.
+## Mailing list

+The [golang-tools](https://groups.google.com/forum/#!forum/golang-tools) mailing list contains community updates as well as other forms of announcements.

+## Calls

+The community operates a monthly “catch-up” call covering updates about large-impact changes, new tool initiatives, ongoing community projects and much more.
+The agenda is community-driven and anyone can suggest items that they would like to cover.

+Like the other discussion spaces these calls are open to anyone and people new to the community are encouraged to join in and share in the conversation.
+The details (date, link, phone number, …) for each call are shared via the mailing list as well as the Slack channel.

+The next call will take place on: _September 2019 - Date / Time TBD_

-### Catch-up calls
+### Call archive

-We currently (correct as of Nov 2018) hold monthly catch-up calls.
-These calls are open to everyone.
-For those not able to join, notes and a recording of discussion are made available after each session.

-See the mailing list for announcements of the next call and notes from the previous call.

-#### Upcoming calls

-September 2019 call to be scheduled.

-#### Previous calls

 * [2019-08-27 Meeting notes](https://docs.google.com/document/d/1NiIbz1h4-UaavdL-SC2hTp54Y87p-1joaLa-r5HgKaE/edit#)
 * [2019-07-26 Meeting notes - second session at GopherCon San Diego](https://docs.google.com/document/d/1ZI_WqpLCB8DO6teJ3aBuXTeYD2iZZZlkDptmcY6Ja60/edit#)